 United Nations Development Program

 Talk Topic: Social & Environmental Responsibility in Fashion

 As a researcher, Nidia is interested in resolving some of the pollution issues within the textile and color industries by considering upstream and downstream solutions.
 She has an interdisciplinary background in textile chemistry, design, nanotechnology, and treatment of waste.
 She is currently a Research Associate at Cornell University where she is exploring the use of living technologies and vertical farming for textile waste remediation downstream.
 In an effort to bring safer chemicals upstream in apparel, she actively contributes to green chemistry programming of Los Angeles Sanitation and the American Chemical Society.
 Her family has worked in the garment production segment of the fashion industry for decades in El Salvador and the United States, which motivates her to seek sustainable innovation initiatives.

 Talk Topic: The Only Woman in the Room: Being Heard in Technical Settings

-Ilén Zazueta-Hall leads Enphase Energy’s residential product management team, and is responsible for Enphase’s energy technology systems and solutions for the residential segment.
+Recently, Ilén Zazueta-Hall led Enphase Energy’s residential product management team, and was responsible for Enphase’s energy technology systems and solutions for the residential segment.
 Previously, Ilén served as Enphase’s principal software manager of Enlighten, where she led the cross-functional team of software engineers, product managers and technical writers.
 With 15 years of combined e-learning software, SaaS and website development expertise, Ilén has enhanced the overall Enlighten platform and its mobile installer tools that measure the output and efficiency of solar energy systems.
 Ilén holds a BA in Humanities from New College of the University of South Florida.